CenterForSpatialResearch/MappingForTheUrbanHumanities/Resources/ReadingList.md

 Wallace, Timothy R. and Charles van den Heuvel.
 “Truth and Accountability in Geographic and Historical Visualizations.”
 The Cartographic Journal.
 2005, 42(2): 173-181.

+###Geo Humanities

+Spatial Humanities, annotated bibliography: http://web.stanford.edu/group/spatialhistory/cgi-bin/site/pub.php?id=89

+Edited by Stephen Daniels, Dydia DeLyser, J. Nicholas Entrikin, and Douglas Richardson.
+Envisioning Landscapes.
+Making Worlds: Geography and the Humanities

+Buisseret, David (ed.).
+Envisioning the City: Six Studies in Urban Cartography.
+Chicago: University of Chicago Press, 1998.

+Bodenhamer, David J., John Corrigan, and Trevor M. Harris.
+The Spatial Humanities: GIS and the Future of Humanities Scholarship.
+Indiana University Press, 2010.

+Ethington, Philip J. "Placing the Past: ’Groundwork’ for a Spatial Theory of History."
+Rethinking History.
+11 (2007), 465-494, 2007.

+ Harmon, Katherine.
+You Are Here: Personal Geographies and Other Maps of the Imagination.
+New York: Princeton Architectural Press, 2004.

+Knowles, Anne K. Placing History: How Maps, Spatial Data, and GIS Are Changing Historical Scholarship.
+Redlands, Cal.: ESRI Press.
+Digital supplement edited by A.Hillier, 2008.

+Moretti, Franco.
+Atlas of the European Novel 1800-1900.
+London and New York: Verso, 1999.

+Schulten, Susan.
+"The Cartography of Slavery and the Authority of Statistics."
+Civil War History, vol. 56 no. 1, March 2010.

+Wood, Denis.
+Everything Sings: Maps for a Narrative Atlas.
+Los Angeles: Siglio, 2010.

+Ian N. Gregory and Alistair Geddes, eds., Toward Spatial Humanities: Historical GIS and Spatial History (Bloomington: Indiana University Press, 2014).

 ####Textbooks/work books
 [Donnelly, Frank.
 Introduction to GIS Using Open Source Software.
 2015](http://faculty.baruch.cuny.edu/geoportal/resources/practicum/gisprac_2015july_fd.pdf)